Skip to content

-HomeBlogSmart Money ConceptsFVG vs Liquidity Void: What's the Difference?
+HomeBlogSmart Money ConceptsFVG vs Liquidity Void: How to Tell Them Apart (With Examples)

 Both fair value gaps and liquidity voids describe areas where price moved without normal order flow.
 They're often confused or used interchangeably.
 But they're different concepts with different characteristics and different trading implications.